 General Discussion

 One of the key driving forces behind the long-lasting debate about the extent of unconscious processing (Hassin, 2013; Hesselmann & Moors, 2015; Peters et al., 2017) pertains to the weak, and often small effect sizes that are usually found in the field (Greenwald et al., 1996; Van den Bussche et al., 2009).
-In this thesis, I set out to examine if motion tracking could solve this problem, by providing more sensitive measures that could potentially yield stronger effects (Xiao et al., 2015)REF.
+In this thesis, I set out to examine if motion tracking could solve this problem, by providing more sensitive measures that could potentially yield stronger effects (Xiao et al., 2015).
 To do so, I used a variant of the classical word repetition priming paradigm previously used by Dehaene et al. (2001), which allowed for continuous motion tracking while participants make reaching responses to classify a visible target word preceded by an invisible prime.

 In Experiment 1, participants were presented with a subliminal prime, which was followed by a supraliminal target word, on which they performed a semantic judgment (i.e., determine whether the word described a natural item or a man-made artifact).
 Analysis of the results revealed a hint for unconscious processing in the reach area variable, which was numerically smaller for incongruent trials.
 Yet this trend was not significant, possibly since this experiment allowed for relatively slow responses.
-With such a long response window, subjects could have finalized the evidence accumulation processes and reach a decision (Mattler & Palmer, 2012) even before the movement was initiated.
-In this case, congruency effects are less likely to be revealed when movement is track.
+With such a long response window, subjects could have finalized the evidence accumulation processes and reached a decision (Mattler & Palmer, 2012) even before the movement was initiated.
+In this case, congruency effects are less likely to be revealed when movement is tracked.
 Supportive evidence for this interpretation can be found in the relatively long reaction times, but not movement durations, in incongruent trials (though again, no effects were significant in this experiment).

 To circumvent this problem, the response window in Experiment 2 was reduced and limitations were placed on movement onset time and movement duration.
 Unfortunately, the strict timing constraints resulted in many excluded trials which increased the measured noise.
 A lower signal to noise ratio (SNR) together with a single participant with an extreme opposite effect to the rest of the sample, seemed to interfere with the congruency effect.